-We have a new life, that is currently developing in us and is fully realised in Christ.
+Our new life is developing in us and will be fully realised in Christ.

 We possess this life in prospect now.
 It is ours to lose.
 We are developing it, but it is not fully revealed in us yet.
-Therefore, it can be said to be hidden in Christ and the day is coming in which it will be startlingly, beautifully and perfectly displayed for all to see.
+Therefore, our life is hidden in Christ.
+The day is coming when our life will be startlingly, beautifully and perfectly displayed for all to see.

 Sons of God

-John in his first epistle tells us that we are the “Sons of God” (an important title, not to be confused with being a child of God) – we have received the spirit of adoption (Rom 8:15) – and what we will be has not yet appeared, but we will be perfected as Christ (1 Jn 3:2).
+John in his first epistle tells us that we are the “Sons of God”.
+Understand that I am not being sexist.
+This is an important title, not to be confused with being a child of God.
+We are adopted (Rom 8:15).
+We haven’t been revealed yet fully, but Jesus will perfect us (1 Jn 3:2).

-This is the whole purpose of our life today, to perfect us in Christ by developing a heart fit and perfected in Christ, that he might be able to present us before the throne of grace with exceeding glory.
+This is the whole purpose of our life today.
+To perfect us in Christ by developing a heart fit and perfected in Christ.
+This is so that he might be able to present us before the throne of grace with exceeding glory.

 We are to grow into the Glory of Christ – to give the light of the knowledge of the glory of God in the face of Jesus Christ!